-Lappet Faced Safaris will carry a stock of spare masks, to provide to guests if they do not have their own.
+Mikkwild Safari will carry a stock of spare masks, to provide to guests if they do not have their own.
 Each guest will be given three approved cloth masks per trip, free of charge.
-Additional masks can be purchased by guests, if required.
+Additional masks can be purchased by guests if required.
 Masks of the disposable variety must be properly disposed of in biohazard containers.
 They must be replaced after each meal.

 Sanitizing & Hygiene Practices:

-Guests will be required to sanitize their hands on arrival at any establishment – such as accommodation – or on boarding any vehicle.
-Lappet Faced Safaris will be responsible for providing appropriate sanitizer for guests at all its locations and vehicles.
+Guests will be required to sanitize their hands on arrival at any establishment – such as accommodation – or onboard any vehicle.
+Mikkwild Safari will be responsible for providing appropriate sanitizer for guests at all its locations and vehicles.
 Individual bottles of sanitizer will be provided to each guest and should be used after they have handled any surface or handled cash, luggage, food, and drink.

 Staff handling luggage should sanitize their hands immediately before and after doing so.

 Wherever possible, guests should make payments without using cash.
-If this is unavoidable, then any guest or staff member handling cash should sanitize their hands immediately afterwards.
+If this is unavoidable, then any guest or staff member handling cash should sanitize their hands immediately afterward.

 Minimizing contact with surfaces.

 Wherever possible, objects which are non-essential should be removed from locations and vehicles to minimize contact by guests and staff.
-Examples of these might be magazines, books and newspapers, games and ‘softs’ such as cushions, rugs, blankets etc. Where these are then provided on request by guests, they should be sanitized both before and after use by the guest.
+Examples of these might be magazines, books, newspapers, games, and ‘softs’ such as cushions, rugs, blankets, etc. Where these are then provided on request by guests, they should be sanitized both before and after use by the guest.

-Physical Distancing measures play a vital part in helping to prevent the spread of COVID- 19.
-Bra venture Africa strives to keep a distance of 1.5 meters between persons in public and back- of-house areas, though 2 meters is preferable.
-For guests, this minimum distance should be maintained in all arrival and departure areas, at picnic sites, park entrances, game drives, shops, viewpoints and at attractions such as the Olduvai Gorge Centre.
-Staff should also maintain the recommended distance at these places, but also in the Lappet Faced Safaris Head Office, vehicle workshop and other work areas.
+Physical Distancing measures play a vital part in helping to prevent the spread of COVID-19.
+Bra Venture Africa strives to keep a distance of 1.5 meters between persons in public and back-of-house areas, though 2 meters is preferable.
+For guests, this minimum distance should be maintained in all arrival and departure areas, at picnic sites, park entrances, game drives, shops, viewpoints, and attractions such as the Olduvai Gorge Centre.
+Staff should also maintain the recommended distance at these places, but also in the Mikkwild Safari Head Office, vehicle workshop, and other work areas.

-With respect to safari vehicles, family groups or small groups of friends travelling together can share one vehicle.
+With respect to safari vehicles, family groups or small groups of friends traveling together can share one vehicle.